amandoneto/langchain-app/README.md

 ## Openai Memory
 The openai memory component is responsible for storing the conversation history in a database, allowing for persistent interactions.

+## Router
+- A router class that initializes an OpenAI chat model and creates LangChain chains for different programming languages (e.g., JavaScript, Python).